Maritime fur trade: Russia

 By the time of Catherine's ukase of 1788, just as other nations were entering the maritime fur trade, the Russians had spent over 40 years establishing and expanding their maritime operations in North America.
 A number of colonies were being established over a large region stretching from the Aleutian Islands to Cook Inlet and Prince William Sound.
 Many ships sailed from Kamchatka to Alaska each year.
 The Russians not only had an early start, but they also controlled the habitats of the most valuable sea otters.
 The Kurilian, Kamchatkan, and Aleutian sea otters' fur was thicker, glossier, and blacker than those on the Northwest Coast and California.
-The four grades of fur were based on color, texture, and thickness.
+The four grades of fur were based on colour, texture, and thickness.
 The most prized furs were those of Kurilian and Kamchatkan sea otters, Aleutian furs were second-grade, those of the Northwest Coast third, and the poorest grade was those of Californian sea otters.
 Russia also controlled the sources of sable furs, the most valuable fur-bearing land mammal.

-The Russian system differed from the British and American systems in its relationship with indigenous peoples.
-Using the same method they had used in Siberia, the Russians employed or enserfed Aleut and Alutiiq people, the latter being a subgroup of the Yupik Eskimo people.
+The Russian system differed from the British and American systems in its relationship with Indigenous peoples.
+Using the same method they had used in Siberia, the Russians employed or enserfed Aleut and Alutiiq people, the latter being a subgroup of the Yup'ik people.
 The Aleut and Alutiiq people were expert sea otter hunters, noted for their use of kayaks and baidarkas.
-Russian ships were mainly used for transporting and assisting native hunting parties.
-This differed from the British and American system, where the natives hunted sea otters and prepared the furs on their own, and were essentially independent agents of the fur trade.
-The Russians did not trade freely with the native Alaskans; rather, they imposed a fur tribute known as yasak.
-The yasak system, which was widely used in Siberia, essentially enslaved the natives.
+Russian ships were mainly used for transporting and assisting Native hunting parties.
+This differed from the British and American system, where the Natives hunted sea otters and prepared the furs on their own, and were essentially independent agents of the fur trade.
+The Russians did not trade freely with the Native Alaskans; rather, they imposed a fur tribute known as yasak.
+The yasak system, which was widely used in Siberia, essentially enslaved the Natives.
 In 1788, it was banned in Russian America, only to be replaced by compulsory labor.